pojntfx/go-app-grpc-chat-backend/README.md

 # go-app-grpc-chat-backend

 Backend for an example chat application using the `go-app` package and gRPC over WebSockets (like gRPC-Web).
-See [pojntfx/go-app-grpc-chat-frontend-web](https://github.com/pojntfx/go-app-grpc-chat-frontend-web) for the example backend.
+See [pojntfx/go-app-grpc-chat-frontend-web](https://github.com/pojntfx/go-app-grpc-chat-frontend-web) for the example frontend.

 ## Overview